Palks-Studio/vs-code-formatting-pack/README.md

   </a>
 </p>

-**All documentation, scripts, and functions are fully in English.**
-Only the demo videos show French system elements (VS Code tabs, terminal messages), because they depend on my OS language.

 # VS Code – Formatting Pack (Lite Version)

 ---

-### Version 1.1 – October 2025
+### Version 1.1 – December 2025

-**Previous release** Version 1.0 (October 2025) – Initial public demo on GitHub, later replaced by this unified standalone version.
-This update consolidates both French and English documentation, removes all Git traces, and ensures a fully standalone structure.
-Previous GitHub demo versions have been cleaned and replaced with this unified, verified release.
+This update improves the public preview, refines the documentation, and aligns the structure with the commercial edition.

 ---